Philip Dulhunty: Dogbone damper

 Stockbridge dampers, invented and patented in the 1920s by George H. Stockbridge, an engineer for Southern California Edison, contributed greatly to the durability of overhead cables in conditions giving rise to Aeolian vibration.
 Failures were still common, particularly in the great featureless expanses of the Australian landscape, and Dulhunty was inspired to invent the Dogbone damper in 1976.
 His innovation was to offset the weights sideways in order to introduce a third degree of freedom, twisting the damper cable in addition to bending it up and down.
 Additional intra-strand friction was created in the damper cable, dissipating significantly more energy.
 The design configuration, a larger metal sphere attached to the end of the damper, with a smaller sphere projecting sideways from it, resembled a dog's bone.
-His work on Aeolian vibration on the Overhead Lines Study Committee of CIGRÉ, of which he is a life member and considered a driving force, was reflected in the council's 1982 task force report he lead authored.
+His work on Aeolian vibration on the Overhead Lines Study Committee of CIGRÉ, of which he is a life member and considered a driving force, was reflected in the council's 1982 task force report of which he was the lead author.
 The design was adopted worldwide and sold in the millions.

 Marine inventions

 Aqueon

-Dulhunty grew up on Port Macquarie where he was a keen swimmer and won the North Coast Junior Open Surf Race in 1940.
+Dulhunty grew up in Port Macquarie where he was a keen swimmer and won the North Coast Junior Open Surf Race in 1940.
 Having experimented with his own swimming action, he worked together with Calvin A Gongwer to devise the "Aqueon", a winged contraption configured to cause the swimmer's legs to operate in unison, delivering power in the manner of a dolphin's kick.
 He claimed it had a propulsion efficiency of 86 per cent, as compared to 25 per cent for the average swimmer.